Fifty States, Fifty Systems: State Policy Variations and Impacts

 - Make sure to highlight why your research is important.
 Keeping your abstract clear and concise will really help it stand out.

-- If you are submitting a panel, make sure that there are no more than 2 people from the same institution.
+- If you are submitting a panel, ensure there are no more than 2 people from the same institution.

 The abstract should be structured as follows: